Highland Hills Dental Answers Your Dental Questions

 Yes, gum disease or gingivitis can be treated through professional cleanings and scaling.
 In fact, gingivitis can even be reversed if caught before it escalates to periodontal disease.
 However, it’s important to do everything you can to prevent gum disease through proper flossing and brushing twice a day.

 There are several oral issues that lead to bad breath and each has a different way to treat it.
 If it’s caused by plaque and other bacteria left on your gums or tongue, the answer could be as simple as paying more attention to those areas as your brushing your teeth.
 If the source of the bad breath is dry mouth thanks to certain prescriptions, drinking more water or chewing sugarless gum could help.
-If you’ve tried those ideas and are still dealing with bad breath, schedule an appointment with our dentists at either of our locations in the Kitchener-Waterloo region.
+If you’ve tried those ideas and are still dealing with bad breath, schedule an appointment with our dentists at our location in the Kitchener region.
 They can assess your oral health during the examination and figure out the cause of the issue.

 Fluorosis is the overuse of fluorine products like fluorinated toothpaste, water and supplements.
 This can cause discolouration on your teeth.
 If your child is using fluorinated toothpaste, supervise them to ensure they’re only putting a small amount on their toothbrush.
 If discolouration has occurred, we can usually reverse it through our teeth whitening products.

 An important part of treating oral cancer is finding it early.
-That’s why every dental examination at Highland Hills Dental and Northfield Dental includes a simple oral cancer screening.
+That’s why every dental examination at Highland Hills Dental includes a simple oral cancer screening.
 During your visit, please make sure to let our dentist know if you’ve been feeling any pain in your teeth or jaw, if you have had trouble speaking or chewing and if you use any tobacco product.
 These are all important pieces of information the dentist will need in evaluating the health of your mouth.